jjsub/TAsApp/README.md

-# Thi is a Angular.js app
+# This is an Angular.js app
 ## TAsApp